Important

 Common Problems

-For prefinished flooring with a UV cured urethane on the surface, we recommend using our Deccobond 18 Glue remover.
+For prefinished flooring with a UV cured urethane on the surface, we recommend using our Deccobond 18 Glue Remover.
 It will remove the following:

 - Residual Acrylic glue smudges